Tuesday, 28 June 2022

 BAT INTO SPIDER...

 I know all you Crivvies just love my posts about Mego 8 inch action figures (whaddya mean "He's delusional"?) so here's another one.
 I showed you the Spidey figure a little while back, given to me by a friend, though the left shoulder joint was broken.
-I managed to fix it, but it was a 'fist-fighting' figure with a little lever on the back that moved the arms and made them, when the elbows were bent, look like they were punching, so the repair, alas, turned out to be a temporary one as the robust action put too much strain on the shoulder joint and it broke again.
+I managed to fix it, but it's a 'fist-fighting' figure with a little lever on the back that moves the arms and, when the elbows are bent, makes them look like they're punching, so the repair, alas, turned out to be a temporary one as the robust action put too much strain on the shoulder joint and it broke again.
 The plastic is a little waxy, so even superglue wasn't up to the task of ensuring an effective, long-lasting repair, so - what to do?

 Well, I went onto eBay and saw an old Batman fist-fighting figure, bereft of everything but his leotard.
 It was going for a song so I nabbed it for the purpose of transferring Spidey's head and hands onto the body.
 My local B&M store was selling Mego Star Trek figures for a mere £3 each, so I bought a few and put the Batman head onto one so that the head wouldn't go to waste.
 Why not just put the Spidey head and hands onto a new Mego figure though?
 Simply because Spidey's costume had a bare circle around where the lever was situated, though the Batman one didn't.
 Had I given Spidey a new Mego figure, he'd have had a bare space where the lever had once been.
 As Batman's didn't, his leotard would fully cover his back area, so it was no contest.